Megan Thee Stallion Goes Bold With Blue Hair For Her Birthday

 In the second image, the hip-hop artist winked at the camera and posed with a giant grin on her face, holding up a light pink-lacquered nail to her pearly white teeth, biting it.
 From this angle, fans got another vantage point of Megan’s outfit and hair.
 Viewers could now see that she gelled a piece of hair in front of her ear, curling it slightly.

-The third picture was similar to the first, although this photo was taken head-on, whereas in the first one, her head was tilted at an angle.
-This gave her 8.8 million followers the perfect view of the heart embellishments above and below her eyes.
+The third picture was similar to the first, although this photo was taken straight-on, whereas in the first one, her head was tilted at an angle.
+This gave her 8.8 million followers a perfect view of the heart embellishments above and below her eyes.

 She captioned the Instagram set by shouting out her birthday and her zodiac sign.

 As usual, her makeup was flawless.
-She wore a smoky eye on her lids, with a dark charcoal shade fanning out towards her temples.
+She wore a smoky eye on her lids, with a dark charcoal shade fanning out toward her temples.
 That shadow transitioned to a desert brown shade, just below her brow bone.
-Her eyes were expertly lined with kohl liner, making her brown eyes stand out.
+Her eyes were expertly lined with kohl eyeliner, making her brown eyes stand out.
 She wore a warm blush on her cheeks, and a deep red color on her pout.
 Her lower lip was painted with a lighter pink color.

 The Instagram slideshow garnered 1.3 million likes and more than 53,000 comments.
 Fans were eager to wish the rapper a happy birthday and tell her how beautiful she looked in blue.